enclustra-bsp/bsp-xilinx/documentation/4_Deployment.md

 2. Create an ext4 formatted partition (rootfs) as the second one on the SD Card.
 The size of the partition should be at least 64 MB.

-3. Copy boot.bin, the kernel image (uImage for Zynq-7000 or Image for Zynq Ultrascale+), devicetree.dtb and uboot.scr (or uboot_ramdisk.scr file when using RAMDISK, which must be renamed to uboot.scr) from the build environment output directory onto the BOOT partition (FAT formatted).
-Copy uramdisk to the same partition (only when using RAMDISK).
+3. Copy `boot.bin`, the kernel image (`uImage` for Zynq-7000 or `Image` for Zynq Ultrascale+), `devicetree.dtb` and `uboot.scr` (or `uboot_ramdisk.scr` file when using RAMDISK, which must be renamed to `uboot.scr`) from the build environment output directory onto the BOOT partition (FAT formatted).
+Copy `uramdisk` to the same partition (only when using RAMDISK).

-4. Extract the rootfs.tar archive from the build environment output directory onto the second partition (rootfs, ext4 formatted).
+4. Mount the second (ext4) partition and extract the `rootfs.tar.gz` archive from the build environment output directory onto the second partition (rootfs, ext4 formatted). `tar -xvf  rootfs.tar.gz -C /media/rootfs/`

 5. Unmount all partitions mounted from the SD Card.